theRAPTLab/gsgo/docs/00-dev-log.md

 * redid all page-tabs to reflect a functional app
 * added placeholder WF components to list functions per tab
 * renamed blocks to page-blocks

+## Apr 28.01 Reviewing System Layout

+I spent some time trying to get MDX to work because it provides a plugin, but NextJS completely fails to work with the Typescript parsing for some reason My guess is because of webpack/eslint bullshit.
+Next runs webpack which loads eslint, and webpack needs to know how to find modules.
+This is what is failing.
+The `Next.config.js` file is supposed to use some mdx plugins to set the configuration correctly, but their examples don't work.
+I'm assuming it's just broken.

+**With that, I think I'm at the point where I have enough outlined that I can move on to actual implemention of the SIM.**